Anne of Bohemia: Estimation

-Although Anne was originally disliked by the chroniclers, there is some evidence that she became more popular in time.
+Although Anne was originally disliked and defamed by chroniclers, there is evidence that she became more popular in time.
 She was a very kind person and popular with the people of England; for example, she was well known for her tireless attempts to "intercede" on behalf of the people, procuring pardons for participants in the Peasants' Revolt of 1381, and numerous other pardons for wrongdoers.
 In 1389, for example, she sought a pardon for a man who had been indicted for the murder of William de Cantilupe 14 years previously.

 She also made several high-profile intercessions in front of the king.
 Anne saved the life of John Northampton, a former mayor of London, in 1384; her humble begging convinced Richard II to merely commit the offender to lifelong imprisonment.
 Anne's most famous act of intercession was on behalf of the citizens of London in the ceremonial reconciliation of Richard and London in 1392.
 The queen's role has been memorialized in Richard Maidstone's Reconciliation of Richard II with the City of London.
 Anne also interceded on behalf of Simon de Burley, Richard II's former tutor during his minority, in the 1388 Merciless Parliament.
 Despite her pleas to the Lords Appellant, Burley was executed.

+She was praised in a eulogy by Thomas Walsingham for her “dedication to God, for her almsgiving, her support for the poor and the Church.”

 On the other hand, she never fulfilled many traditional duties of queens.
 In particular, she did not bear children, despite twelve years of marriage, and this is perhaps emphasised in her epitaph, whereby she is mentioned as having been kind to "pregnant women".
 The Evesham chronicler said, "this queen, although she did not bear children, was still held to have contributed to the glory and wealth of the realm, as far as she was able.
 Noble and common people suffered greatly at her death".
 Nevertheless, her popular legacy as "Good Queen Anne" suggests that this lack of children was unimportant to many contemporaries.